Memristor-Based Meta-Learning for Fast mmWave Beam Prediction in Non-Stationary Environments: System Model and Problem Formulation

 The instantaneous signal-to-interference-plus-noise-ratio (SINR) received at the UE $k$ is given by

 Let $\textit{P}$ be the maximum transmission power and $\alpha_k$ denote the system weight of UE $k$.
-For a given estimated channel distribution, the instantaneous WSR maximization problem involved in the MISO-BS transmission system under the total transmit power constraints can then be expressed as:
+For a given estimated channel distribution, the instantaneous WSR maximization problem involved in the MISO-BC transmission system under the total transmit power constraints can then be expressed as:

-where $\mathrm{Tr}(\cdot)$ denotes the trace of a square matrix operation. $\mathbf{V} = [\mathbf{v}_{1}, \ldots,\mathbf{v}_{K}]\in\mathbb{C}^{N\times K}$ is the transmit beamforming matrix for $K$ UEs at each time instance.
+where $\mathbf{V} = [\mathbf{v}_{1}, \ldots,\mathbf{v}_{K}]\in\mathbb{C}^{N\times K}$ is the transmit beamforming matrix for $K$ UEs at each time instance.
 Note that the optimization problem (3) is difficult to solve for the following reasons: i) the problem (3) is non-convex and ii) using the WMMSE algorithm \cite{5756489} involves the time-consuming iteration process, thus rendering the estimated beamforming weights outdated as the small-scale fading varies in the order of milliseconds.
 Besides, it is pointed out by reference \cite{6832894} that, the optimum solution to the instantaneous WSR maximization problem (\ref{eq:003}) follows the structure of